 If a court considers that there are good reasons, it may order the release of a defendant on the defendant's entering into a promise bond to be of good behaviour for such period as the court thinks fit, usually between six months and three years [see Criminal Law (Sentencing) Act 1988 (SA) ss 39 and 40].

 This can occur with or without a criminal conviction.
 Payment of a sum of money may be specified in the event of non-compliance and guarantors may be required to ensure compliance [see s 41].

-A court may impose conditions within the bond [see s 42(1)] such as:
+A court may impose conditions that it thinks fit within the bond [see s 42(1)] including, but not limited to:

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.